 Things to do

-Haines isn’t just a favorite with humans – late each fall, thousands of bald eagles congregate at the Chilkat River to feast on a late run of salmon.
-The gathering inspired what is now a well-established annual event called the Alaska Bald Eagle Festival, which, along with birdwatching, features photography workshops, art shows and preservation-focused lectures.
-Nothing compares to the sight of eagles too numerous to count clustered in the branches of trees lining the river, swooping in to snatch salmon from the river’s icy waters.
+Haines isn’t just a favorite with humans: late fall, thousands of bald eagles congregate at the Chilkat River to feast on a late run of salmon.
+The gathering inspires what is now a well-established annual event called the Alaska Bald Eagle Festival, which, along with birdwatching, features photography workshops, art shows, and preservation-focused lectures.
+The five-day event attracts hundreds of visitors from around the country.
+The main event is heading out to the Chilkat River on 'expedition buses' with noted naturalists onboard to view eagles.

 Also not to be missed is the world’s only museum dedicated to the hammer.
 The Hammer Museum is a true labor of love showcasing the owner’s admiration for mankind’s oldest implement.
 Visitors from all over the world have been enchanted by this unusual museum.
 Inside are over 2,000 hammers, from one that weighs less than a quarter of an ounce to one weighing more than 40 pounds.
 You can't miss the Hammer Museum - there is a 20-foot-tall hammer outside.

 Haines' biggest festival is the Southeast Alaska State Fair at the end of July.
 It includes four days of live music, parades, logging, volleyball, softball, horseshoe tournaments, and livestock shows that draw participants from all Inside Passage communities.

 Like its sister community of Skagway, Haines was established during the Klondike Gold Rush.
 The entrepreneurial Jack Dalton capitalized on an existing Tlingit trade route and turned it into a toll road leading to the riches of the Klondike gold fields.
 The Dalton Trail quickly became such a heavily used pack route to mining districts north of Whitehorse, Yukon that the U.S. Army arrived in 1903 and established Fort William H. Seward, Alaska's first permanent post.